matheusnicolas/web-crawling/README.md

-# web-crawling
+## Python Web Crawling 🐍

-Challenge about recover a lot of float data, order and return in a API ordered.
+* Challenge about recover a lot of float data, sort them and return in an API ordered.

+* To work, you must install requests and flask:
+  $pip install requests
+  $pip install flask